 No Products in the Cart

-Managing diabetes well requires careful consideration of lifestyle habits, medication and monitoring, which can be a challenge for some people.
-If you develop problems with your feet, there’s even more to think about, from extra medical appointments to daily self-care for your feet.
+Managing diabetes requires careful consideration of lifestyle habits, medication, and monitoring, which can be hard!
+But one area that many people aren't as aware of, is how diabetes affects their feet.
+If you begin to develop foot problems there’s, even more, to think about, from extra medical appointments to daily self-care for your feet.

 Researchers from Israel were therefore concerned to find that people with diabetes-related foot ulcers may be more likely to have cognitive problems which could affect their ability to properly care for their feet.